albertyeh199909/Slack-imitation-group-project/seprinciples.md

 - File refactoring:
 - Cleans up imports, splits code into logical pieces
 - Files should import in a tree structure primarily
-- Move Value errors to setters/getters to remove repetitive error raising
+- Move Value errors to setters/getters to remove repetitive error raising(DRY)
+- Using global constants instead of literal value(DRY)

 ### Decorators:
 To be able to both run the server with frontend and test using pytest, we needed to have separate functions that actually did the work, and the functions that interfaced with backend.
 Using an export decorator we only needed to write the main function, and this would be automatically wrapped to interface with frontend.
 Types were automatically inferred from variable names.